 It is important to conduct this type of analysis, to understand the difference between what you are providing and think your organization wants from you, and what they say they need.
 In today's organizations, there are so many perceptions about what role HR should play.

 HR conducts so many activities: training, recruitment, personal welfare, salary and bonus, and a whole range of other concerns, that "HR brand" development is challenging.
-In order to correct this, HR practitioners must research their current "brand" to figure out where they stand.
+To correct this, HR practitioners must research their current "brand" to figure out where they stand.